 Patient self-pay (U.S. only)

-Please note that the sample will not be processed until payment is collected or a payment plan has been established.
+For patient self-pay, please note that a patient’s sample will not be processed until payment is collected or a payment plan has been established.

-We will bill institutions directly at our current list price without a contract.
-Discounted pricing is available with a contract.
-Testing is not invoiced until a report has been delivered.
+Institutional billing is available.
 We offer a variety of payment options including check, credit card, or wire transfer.
-Please CONTACT US for more information.
+Please contact us for more information.

-- OneOme reviews the patient’s insurance information to make sure it is complete and accurate and to determine whether the insurer is likely to contribute to the cost of the RightMed test, based on the plan’s policies.
+- OneOme reviews the patient’s insurance information to make sure it is complete and accurate.

 - If a claim is submitted, the patient will receive an explanation of benefits (EOB) from their insurance company in the mail.
 The EOB is NOT a bill, but an explanation of what was covered.

 - If coverage is denied or only part of the test is covered, OneOme may appeal the decision on behalf of the patient.